 Car accidents last a matter of seconds, but you may find yourself replaying the details of your crash in your mind for years to come.
 But how accurate is your memory?
 As research continues to prove that the human memory is prone to mistakes, the need for cold, hard, facts has grown.

 That is why accident reconstruction is such an important service for those trying to prove liability in a car accident.
-If you’re looking for skilled personal injury representation in your car accident case, call the Law Offices of David I. Fuchs at (954) 568-3636 or reach out to us online to get started.
+If you’re looking for skilled personal injury representation in your car accident case, call David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 568-3636 or reach out to us online to get started.